stevetarver/stevetarver.github.io/_posts/2015-10-16-jekyll-on-github.io.md

 3. Your changes should be immediately viewable on http://{username}.github.io

-### Select a theme
+## Select a theme

 ### References

 - [Jekyll Templates](http://jekyll.tips/templates/)
 - [Jekyll themes](http://jekyllthemes.org)

 There are a couple of central theme sites and some tools that make changing themes easy.
-For a first cut, the basic procedure is to find a them you like, clone it, and copy its files over yours.
-Jekyll has a lot better separation of post and presentation.
-In blogspot, every them change required that I re-install the syntax highlighting solution.
+For a first cut, the basic procedure is to find a them you like, clone it, and copy its files to your project.

+Jekyll has a lot better separation of post and presentation than blogspot.
+In blogspot, every theme change required that I re-install the syntax highlighting solution in the main html page.

+Some tips:

-Add a _drafts directory to hold posts that are in the works.
+1. Add a _drafts directory to hold posts that are in the works.

-Add an images directory to store site images
+1. Add an images directory to store site images

-_posts file naming convertion is YYYY-MM-DD.post name.md
+1. _posts file naming convention is YYYY-MM-DD.post name.md

-How to Displaying an index of posts: http://jekyllrb.com/docs/posts/
+1. How to Displaying an index of posts: http://jekyllrb.com/docs/posts/

-You can evolve your site as the mood motivates
+1. You can evolve your site as the mood motivates

-Show your drafts with jekyll serve --drafts
+1. Server your drafts with jekyll serve --drafts

 ## Theme Directories

-the hardest part of changing themes is finding one you like.
+The hardest part of changing themes is finding one you like.
 Here are some directories to look through:

 - [dr. jekyll's themes](https://drjekyllthemes.github.io)
 - [Jekyll Themes](*http://jekyllthemes.org)